Error Handling

 In addition to specifying a function’s error type,

-you can also write a specific error type for a do
+you can also write a specific error type for a do-catch statement.

 For example: